Scottish-Tech-Army/Volunteer-app/GITFLOW.md

 # Git Flow
 The team uses Git Flow to to develop the application and it's API.
+For more detail, have a look at Atlassian's [Git Flow documentation](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or for a good synopsis [Daniel Kummer's cheatsheat](https://danielkummer.github.io/git-flow-cheatsheet/)

 ## Installing